CumulusNetworks/docs/content/nvue-reference/Show-Commands/QoS.md

 ## <h>nv show interface \<interface-id\> qos pfc-watchdog</h>

-Shows if PFC watchdog is enabled and shows the state for each traffic class.
-PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is enabled.
+Shows if the PFC watchdog setting is ON or OFF and shows the state for each traffic class.
+PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is ON.

 ### Command Syntax